Call for SubmissionS

 Details

 • Lightning Talks: Lightning talk presenters have a maximum of 15 minutes to present and 5 minutes to take questions.
-For examples, please see previous lightning talks at https://BIGdifferenceBC.ca/program-2022.
+For examples, please see previous lightning talks.

 • Micro-Presentations: Using breakout rooms, presenters have a maximum of 5 minutes to present and 5 minutes to take questions.
 Accepted presentation formats include a single poster-style slide, 2-3 slides, or another format that will work on Zoom.
-For examples, please see previous micro-presentations at https://BIGdifferenceBC.ca/program-2022.
+For examples, please see previous micro-presentations.

 Submission Requirements